tango-controls/rfc/2/README.md

 ## Specification

 A Tango Device is a strict definition of a distributed object.
-* configuration is represented in the form of properties.
+* configuration is represented in the form of Properties.
 * data are represented in the form of Attributes and Pipes.
 * actions are represented in the form of Commands.

-Its model can be represented as a defined tree which each elements are from a defined types: Class, Device, Property, Attribute, Pipe, Command following the rules below:
+Its model can be represented as a defined tree which each element are from a defined type: Class, Device, Property, Attribute, Pipe, Command following the rules below:

-* The Device is a distributed object which SHALL be accessible locally or via network.
+* The Device is a distributed object which SHALL be accessible locally or via the network.
-* The Device SHALL be an instance of one Device Class, see [Device Class section](#device-class)
+* The Device SHALL be an instance of one Device Class, see [Device Class section](#device-class).
-* The Device MAY have one or several Property, called Device Property, see [RFC 5/Property](/5)
+* The Device MAY have one or several Property, called Device Property, see [RFC 5/Property](/5).
-* The Device MAY have one or several Attribute, see [RFC 4/Attribute](/4)
+* The Device MAY have one or several Attribute, see [RFC 4/Attribute](/4).
-* The Device MAY have one or several Pipe, see [RFC 7/Pipe](/7)
+* The Device MAY have one or several Pipe, see [RFC 7/Pipe](/7).
-* The Device MAY have one or several Command, see [RFC 3/Command](/3)
+* The Device MAY have one or several Command, see [RFC 3/Command](/3).

-* The Device SHALL have one Init command
+* The Device SHALL have one Init command.

-* The Device SHALL have one State attribute
+* The Device SHALL have one State attribute.
-* The Device SHALL have one Status attribute
+* The Device SHALL have one Status attribute.
-* The Device SHALL have one State command
+* The Device SHALL have one State command.
-* The Device SHALL have one Status command
+* The Device SHALL have one Status command.

 **Note**: Future specification may remove 'SHALL have' requirements for State and Status commands.